 Our screenings come with:

-In the past few months, the mental health impacts of Covid-19 have been extreme: Mental Health America reports a 634% rise in use of their online tool for anxiety and a 837% increase in those seeking information about depression, with those under the age of 25 particularly badly affected.
-Our Mental Health film trilogy is designed to particularly help this group with some of the biggest stressors of Covid.
+In the past few years, the mental health impacts of Covid-19 have been extreme: Mental Health America reports a 634% rise in use of their online tool for anxiety and a 837% increase in those seeking information about depression, with those under the age of 25 particularly badly affected.
+Our Mental Health film programs are designed to help some of the biggest stressors of the challenges of life today.

 Mental Health America reports:

-Combined, these three films address many of the causes and symptoms of adolescent mental health, and give tools and strategies to cope in the short-term, plus develop long-term resilience
+Combined, these three film programs address many of the causes and symptoms of adolescent mental health, and give tools and strategies to cope in the short-term, plus develop long-term resilience practices.

 The conversation surrounding mental health really hits home for me.
 Many people don't understand how debilitating mental illness truly can be, and even more than that, how common it is, yet people are afraid to have the serious discussions about it.
 I welcomed the opportunity to be a part of Angst to further the dialogue around mental health and to help people understand the impact anxiety has on our mental state and encourage people, especially kids, to ask for help.